ShiyaYu/MOSAIC-T/README.md

 ## 📖 Project Overview

 **MOSAIC-T** is a deep generative learning framework designed to solve the "mosaic data missingness" problem in single-cell multi-omics.
-It is specifically tailored to analyze the immunosenescence and terminal exhaustion of CD8+ T cells, particularly the highly expanded NKG2C+ memory T cell subset during aging and chronic viral infections.
+It is specifically tailored to analyze the immunosenescence and terminal exhaustion of T cells during aging.

 While traditional single-omics studies are limited to observational correlations, MOSAIC-T aims to establish the causal chain: **Clonal Expansion $\\rightarrow$ Gene Regulation $\\rightarrow$ Phenotypic Exhaustion**.
 Our ultimate goal is not just to generate aesthetically pleasing clustering plots, but to build an *in-silico* digital twin simulator capable of modeling "cellular rejuvenation."